 The plugin is a form builder that uses shortcodes to add custom registration forms to your WordPress site.
 You can use it for user login forms and registration forms on membership sites, but also for e-commerce sites using WooCommerce.
 With WooCommerce it makes it even easier – it taps into WooCommerce’s own API to add custom forms that you create.

-Benefits of customizing the WooCommerce registration form include capturing user data that helps you upsell to customers, creating custom forms for individual user groups, reordering fields in your forms to make them more user-friendly, and redirect users to a custom page after registration – and lots more.
+Benefits of customizing the WooCommerce registration form include capturing user data that helps you upsell to customers, creating custom forms for individual user groups, reordering fields in your forms to make them more user-friendly, redirecting users to a custom page after registration – and lots more.

 There are plenty of ways you can improve the WooCommerce registration and profile forms, but in this post, we’re going to look at some specific examples you’re likely to find the most useful.